 - Hospice – I continue to help Rhode Islanders get their end-of-life needs met in any way that I can amidst challenging restrictions.
 My truth is that I’ve been feeling more and more disgruntled with healthcare and depleted for the reasons described above.

-- SALT – I am currently working on publishing a 9-week self-guided study of SALT practices for a lifetime, and a journal to document some of the practices and track outcomes.
+- SALT – I am currently working on publishing a 9-week self-guided study of SALT practices for a lifetime.
 It’s an jubilant feeling to be sharing so much of what makes me, me with the world.

 - Lamothe Properties – I am FINALLY following through on something I’ve always wanted to do – real estate!
 I am feeling proud and a bit anxious as I still need to pass the test, but I’m hopeful and confident it will happen!

 - Pop•Nic Co – Southern New England’s ultimate pop up picnic experience.
 SO excited!!!
-This is exactly the lightness and playfulness that I need in my life right now!
+This is exactly the lightness and playfulness that I need in my life for the time being and I am thrilled with how well it is being received!

 SALT, real estate, pop•nics, and the package store all have a personal connection to the core of my being, therefore they don’t feel like work when I think of them, work on them (like right now, 8 hours on a laptop inside on a gorgeous autumn Saturday).
 They energize me rather than deplete me, and I can’t wait to share more with you in the days, weeks, months, years ahead!
 So stay tuned on this unmapped journey, and join me as it unfolds.